medusajs/medusa/www/apps/docs/content/development/search/create.md

 npx medusa develop
 ```

-You can then send a request to the [Search Products endpoint](https://docs.medusajs.com/api/store#products_postproductssearch) to see if your search service returns any results.
+You can then send a request to the [Search Products API Route](https://docs.medusajs.com/api/store#products_postproductssearch) to see if your search service returns any results.

 ---